Federal Direct Loan Program

 - Two types: Subsidized (interest deferred) and Unsubsidized (interest accrues).
 Determined by the FAFSA results.

-- The maximum amount borrowed per academic year is based on academic eligibility
+- The maximum amount borrowed per academic year is based on academic eligibility.
+A student who borrows the maximum for four years will accumulate $27,000 of student loan debt.

 - $3,500 subsidized and $2,000 unsubsidized; or $5,500 total for first-year students